microsoft/FluidFramework/.changeset/beige-radios-jog.md

 ---
 Targeted signals support

-Clients may now have the ability to send unicast signals to each other by specifying the optional `targetClientId` parameter.
+Clients now have the ability to send unicast signals to each other by specifying the optional `targetClientId` parameter.